landonr/homeThing/GettingStarted.md

       type: git
       url: https://github.com/landonr/homeThing
       ref: main
-    components: [homeThing]
+    components: [homeThing] # homething menu
   - source:
       type: git
       url: https://github.com/landonr/esphome-components
       ref: main
     components: [
-      homeassistant_component, # required for all components
-      homeassistant_switch_group, # only include if you use switches homeassistant_sensor_group, # only include if you use text sensors in menu homeassistant_light_group, # only include if you use lights homeassistant_media_player, # only include if you use media players homeassistant_service_group, # only include if you want to call services/scripts media_player_source, # required for all media player sources media_player_source_sonos, # loads sonos favorites into a list
+      homeassistant_component, # base component to control home assistant entities. required for all homeassistant_switch_group, # only include if you use switches in menu homeassistant_sensor_group, # only include if you use text sensors in menu homeassistant_light_group, # only include if you use lights in menu homeassistant_media_player, # only include if you use media players in menu homeassistant_service_group, # only include if you want to call services/scripts media_player_source, # required for all media player sources media_player_source_sonos, # loads sonos favorites into a list